roman-milk/roman-milk.github.io/phillips-family-curse.md

+===

- ****** The Phillips Family Curse Ch.
-02 ****** byTheTalkMan© She pulled open the book and leafed through it, showing me the fancy, ink handwriting going through the many generations, my anger lessening, replaced by curiosity.
+She pulled open the book and leafed through it, showing me the fancy, ink handwriting going through the many generations, my anger lessening, replaced by curiosity.

  "My grandmother gave this book to me.
 But she was odd about it.
 It was not a warm, loving passing of a great family heirloom.
 It was as if she was giving me a job... passing off responsibility so she could rest soundly.
 I asked her about this, and she told me to read the book, read the passages of our ancestors, and I would find out."